Host a Delightful English Tea Party

 I was also able to find clotted cream and strawberry preserves at World Market, plus some French sugar cubes.

-I picked up one new tea, Whittard English Rose.
-A guest brought a delicious Celestial Madagascar Vanilla tea.
-Then I just pulled out the random assortemt of teas I had on hand.
+I picked up a new tea to try, Whittard English Rose (fragrant and pretty).
+A guest brought a delicious Celestial Madagascar Vanilla herbal tea.
+Then I just pulled out the random assortment of teas I had on hand.

 I’m not cool enough to do loose tea, so everyone had to just make do with tea bags!

 I bought Wonder Bread for the tea sandwiches.
+Because fluffy > fancy.
 Here are the sandwiches I made.
 No real recipe, just threw them together till they tasted good.

 Egg Salad Sandwiches